BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 The first line is an assignment statement that gives a value to `n`.
 The second line is a print statement that displays the value of `n`.

 When you type a statement, the REPL **executes** it, which means that it does whatever the statement says.
-In general, statements don't have values.
+In general, statements don’t have values.

 ## Script mode